sullyj3/sand/README.md

 ### Build and install from source

-Note that sand is untested on distros other than arch, but I believe you should be able to use it on most distros.
-Please let me know if you do so I can update this readme!
+Sand should work on most distros.
+It's been tested on Arch and Ubuntu.
+Please let me know if it works on your distro so that I can update this list!

 1. Make sure you have the dependencies:
     - systemd